MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

    ![Setup connections](../media/power-automate-teams-app-create/template1.png)

    >[!NOTE]
    >You must log into all apps so that your flow can run successfully.
+A green check indicates that you've authenticated.

 1. Set up the connections as needed.

 1. Select **Continue** to get a list of parameters that are necessary for the flow to run successfully.
+Provide the parameters that are needed.

    ![Setup parameters](../media/power-automate-teams-app-create/template2.png)